copdips/copdips.github.io/docs/posts/2026/2026-05-08-merkle-hash-trees.md

 ```

 ### 🌐 IPFS / BitTorrent (P2P Networks) — Chunk Verification

+!!! note "IPFS stands for "InterPlanetary File System" — a distributed file storage protocol.
+BitTorrent is a popular P2P file sharing protocol.
+Both use Merkle trees to verify the integrity of file chunks downloaded from untrusted peers."

 **Problem:** You're downloading a 4 GB file from random untrusted peers.
 How do you detect if any peer sent corrupted or malicious chunks?